i4web/sern-programming/README.md

 ## Support

 Contact [i-4Web](http://www.i-4web.com/) to ask questions and get support.
+Lets hack away at this too, hit us up with pull requests or feature ideas!